 If your spray gun has broke, or you simply want to upgrade, then I’ll show you the best pressure washer replacement spray gun for the money in this article.

-I’ll also show you the trigger gun professionals love the most, just in case cost doesn’t matter, and you genuinely want the best.
+I’ll also show you the trigger gun professionals love the most, just in case cost isn’t an issue, and you genuinely want the best that money can buy.

 If you are looking for the best replacement pressure washer spray gun for most people, then this list has it.
 I’ve tested over 30 spray guns over the years, pairing them with the best electric pressure washers.
 I’ve taken them apart to check the build quality and the quality of the included spray nozzle tips.